 Problem – People talk about each other behind their backs

-Solution – Assess root problems, implement workplace ethics workshops, and stage workshops on having healthy upfront discussions where people feel free to share criticism to each other.
+Solution – Assess root problems, implement workplace ethics training, and hold workshops on having healthy, up-front discussions where people feel free to share constructive criticism to each other.
 Feedback should always be given directly to the person, not to anyone else on the team.

 Problem – Not everyone contributes